jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 The spell only requires Concentration when issuing commands.
 At other times it is considered Autonomous although the any previously issued prerogatives remain active.

-Xuthoth discovers in the crypts of an forgotten ruin the fabled Crown of Serpents.
-Inscribed on the inner surface is the diabolical spell of Enslave Serpent Folk.
-After much study and theoretical practice, the sorcerer travels to the far south into the steaming jungles of Vasulia, the ancient home of the now degenerate reptilians.
+> Xuthoth discovers in the crypts of an forgotten ruin the fabled Crown of Serpents.
+Inscribed on
+> the inner surface is the diabolical spell of Enslave Serpent Folk.
+After much study and theoretical
+> practice, the sorcerer travels to the far south into the steaming jungles of Vasulia, the ancient home
+> of the now degenerate reptilians.
 Placing the crown upon his head Xuthoth casts the spell with a
-                                                              53
-Alex Greene (order #3262370)                                                                                           7
-       range of 150km, demanding that all the folk assemble at his location.
-It takes three days before the last of the resentfully subjugated slaves arrives to bow at Xuthoth’s feet.
-He then demands the gathered army of 10,000 serpent folk march north to attack the fat merchants of Khoss.
-With such loyal troops, albeit enforced, and a near infinite supply of sacrificial victims from which he can draw blood, the sorcerer begins to dream of conquering the entire continent...
+> range of 150km, demanding that all the folk assemble at his location.
+It takes three days before
+> the last of the resentfully subjugated slaves arrives to bow at Xuthoth’s feet.
+He then demands the
+> gathered army of 10,000 serpent folk march north to attack the fat merchants of Khoss.
+With such
+> loyal troops, albeit enforced, and a near infinite supply of sacrificial victims from which he can
+> draw blood, the sorcerer begins to dream of conquering the entire continent...

-Exsanguinate
+### Exsanguinate

 Concentration, Resist (Resilience)

 The spell inflicts horrific injures by rupturing the blood vessels of target’s body causing